Numerical analysis of 2D Navier--Stokes equations with additive stochastic forcing: Mathematical framework

-an identity which holds $\mathbb P$-a.s.~in $L^2(\mt)$.
-Here $\mathcal P:L^2(\mt)\rightarrow L^2_{\Div}(\mt)$ denotes the Helmholtz projection and $\mathcal A=\mathcal P\Delta$ is the Stokes operator.
+an identity which holds $\mathbb P$-a.s.~in $L^2(\mt;\R^2)$.
+Here $\mathcal P:L^2(\mt;\R^2)\rightarrow L^2_{\Div}(\mt;\R^2)$ denotes the Helmholtz projection and $\mathcal A=\mathcal P\Delta$ is the Stokes operator.

-\begin{lemma} Assume that $\bfu_0\in L^{2q}(\Omega,L^{2}_{\Div}(\mt))$ for some $q\in\N$.
-Suppose that $\Phi\in L_2(\mathfrak U;L^2_{\Div}(\mt))$.
+\begin{lemma} Assume that $\bfu_0\in L^{2q}(\Omega,L^{2}_{\Div}(\mt;\R^2))$ for some $q\in\N$.
+Suppose that $\Phi\in L_2(\mathfrak U;L^2_{\Div}(\mt;\R^2))$.
 Then the iterates $(\bfu_m)_{m=1}^M$ given by \eqref{tdiscr} satisfy the following estimate uniformly in $M$:

-where $c=c(q,T,\bfu_0)>0$. \end{lemma} \begin{proof} The proof of \eqref{lem:3.1a} is identical to \cite[Lemma 3.1]{BCP}.
-Though the latter one is for perodic boundary conditions this does not render the arguments.
+where $c=c(q,T,\Phi,\bfu_0)>0$. \end{lemma} \begin{proof} The proof of \eqref{lem:3.1a} is identical to \cite[Lemma 3.1]{BCP}.
+The latter one is for perodic boundary conditions, but in the case of no-slip boundary conditions the same arguments apply.
 Also note that we consider a semi-implicit algorithm, which again does not impact the proof since the convective term still cancels when testing with $\bfu_m$. \end{proof} For $R_1>0$, we define the (discrete) $(\mathfrak{F}_{t_{m}})$-stopping time